jonessarae/proteomic_tutorials/README.md

 #### Other useful commands for analysis

-For more information on others commands and example output, please refer to this vignette: [Using proteus R package: label-free data](http://www.compbio.dundee.ac.uk/user/mgierlinski/proteus/proteus.html)
+For more information on others commands and example output, please refer to this tutorial: [Using proteus R package: label-free data](http://www.compbio.dundee.ac.uk/user/mgierlinski/proteus/proteus.html).

 ##### Volcano plots